About the Clerkship

 - Demonstrate skill in the development of a differential diagnosis for the acute care of the undifferentiated chief complaint.

-- Demonstrate proficiency in the evaluation of patients with chief complaints of chest pain, shortness of breath, abdominal pain, and pediatric fever.
+- Demonstrate proficiency in the evaluation of patients with different chief complaints.

-- Identify knowledge deficits and their remedy in the care of certain patients that results in practice-based learning and improvement skills.
+- Identify knowledge deficits and their remedy in the care of certain patients that results in practice-based learning.

 - Identify gaps in care for patients that present to the ED.

-- Each student will be assigned 10 shifts in the ED and 1 EMS ride-along
+- Each student will be assigned 12 shifts in the ED and 1 EMS ride-along.

-- Didactics will be held every Thursday morning from 7:20 a.m. - Noon
+- Didactics will be held every Thursday morning from 8 a.m. to noon.

-- Medical Student lectures will be given each Thursday afternoon at 1 pm by a senior resident or Dr. Amber Bradford focusing specifically on chest pain, abdominal pain, shortness of breath, obstetric emergencies, and pediatric fever.
+- Medical Student lectures and simulation will be given each Thursday afternoon at 1 p.m. by a senior resident or Dr. Kristin Drogell focusing specifically on trauma, cardiovascular, respiratory, and neurologic emergencies.

 Rotation Consists of:

-- Clinical shifts at Akron General Main Campus, Montrose ED, and Stow ED
+- Clinical shifts at Akron General Main Campus, Bath ED and Stow ED.

-- Readings related to Emergency Medicine common presentations from the https://cdemcurriculum.com website.
+- Readings related to Emergency Medicine common presentations from the Clerkship Directors in Emergency Medicine website.

 Night Call/Special Requirements